arachne-framework/arachne-docs/docs/tutorials/creating-a-project.md

 If you manage to read through all that, you might eventually discover something helpful: it looks like there was something wrong with the arguments to `arachne.core.dsl/id`.
 Fine.

 Fortunately, with Arachne, there is a slightly better alternative: invoke `(arachne.error/explain)`, with no arguments, at the REPL.
-This will produce a pretty-printed view of the last top-level exception (the onecurrently bound to `*e`, in Clojure's REPL).
+This will produce a pretty-printed view of the last top-level exception (the one currently bound to `*e`, in Clojure's REPL).

 The output of `explain` is still extremely verbose.
 It still lists the full stacktrace because, well, sometimes you need that.
 However, it is colored and highlighted in such a way that with a bit of scrolling you will eventually see something like this: